JavierGonzalez/maxsim_framework/README.md

-# maxsim 5.8
+# maxsim 0.5

 Maximum Simplicity Framework

 ### Features
 * 0.4 ms.
-* Hello World! is one line.
+* Hello World!
+In one line.
 * URL routing by file system.
 * Autoload files with prefix `+` and suffix `php js css ini json`.
 * Autoload files inside a directory with prefix `+`, recursively.